mjgs/mjgs.github.io/recommendations.md

 Dave has subsequently held Cloud Architect and Director of Technical Operations roles at [Rewind](https://rewind.io)

-[Roberto Milev](https://www.linkedin.com/mwlite/in/robertomilev) - I worked with Roberto while at [Signiant](https://www.signiant.com) where he was Software Architect

-> I worked with Mark during my time at Signiant.
-He pioneered the customer adoption of the (then new) workflow engine and the Media Exchange workflow integrations.
-Mark is a seasoned solutions engineer and was instrumental in driving innovation and applying integration architecture patterns to deliver successful solutions to our customers in the field.
-He lead the technical implementation of many Signiant based solutions for big customers such as Canal+, Chellomedia, Swiss Television, Discovery Channel and Prosiebensat.
-Highly recommended!

-Roberto has subsequently held several Senior Architect and Senior Developer roles at companies including [TELUS Health Solutions](https://www.telus.com), [GE Digital](https://www.ge.com/digital) and [Anaplan](https://www.anaplan.com)

 [Darren Breeze](https://www.linkedin.com/mwlite/in/darrenbreeze) - I worked with Darren while he was Director of Technology Development and Architecture at [Discovery Networks Europe](https://corporate.discovery.com), who were clients of the company I worked for [Signiant](https://www.signiant.com)

 > I worked at Discovery Networks Europe where Mark provided technical support for our Signiant system.
 Mark initially worked with us and developed a number of complex workflows within Signiant to support our fledgling VOD system.